MicrosoftDocs/navdevitpro-content-pr/developer/devenv-al-control-statements.md

  In this definition, <*Expression*> cannot be a record and <*Value set*> must be an expression or a range.

  case statements are also called multiple option statements and are typically used when you must choose between more than two different actions.
-The function of the case statement is as follows:
+The method of the case statement is as follows:

 -   The <*Expression*> is evaluated, and the first matching value set executes the associated statement, if there is one.